mheidinger/PReek/README.md

 - [x] Mark all as read (all currently displayed)
 - [x] Don't mark as unread if last modification is from user
 - [ ] Better link placement for events?
-- [ ] Link commits (and maybe force pushed?) not to commit directly but filtered files page
+- [x] Link commits to filtered files page
+- [ ] Link single commits?
 - [x] Update PRs also w/o new notifications: you don't get notifications e.g. if you yourself merged a PR
 - [ ] Start Screen
   - [x] Logo + Welcome